raiden-555/hello-world/README.md

 # hello-world
 my first repository.
-hey evryone!
+hey everyone!
-This is raiden(judt a nickname).
+This is raiden(just a nickname).
 I like Data Science.
 And Mathematics!!
 That's enough for now!